 The Times reports that Simon McDonald, Gordon Brown’s chief foreign policy adviser, told the Chilcot inquiry yesterday that British companies had “done pretty well” in a recent auction of oil rights and that Britain had “privileged access” to the Government of Nouri al-Maliki, the Prime Minister.
 But he revealed that London had not been informed of the Iraqi Army’s operation in March 2008 to remove Shia militias from Basra, which had been controlled by British Forces.
 Meanwhile, a public ballot will be used to manage demand for the limited number of seats to watch Tony Blair give evidence to the Iraq inquiry.

 Ólafur Grimsson, the President of Iceland, has vetoed the repayment of a £3.6 billion loan to Britain and the Netherlands.
 Grimsson said that the matter would be decided in a referendum among Iceland’s 243,000 voters but prime minister Johanna Sigurdardottir maintained that the money would be repaid.
 City Minister Paul Myners says Iceland risks isolation from the financial system while the Government warns that Iceland could be frozen out of the European Union.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.